 Under the Privacy Act, you have a right to request access to and correction of your personal information that is collected and held by us.

-If at any time you would like to request access to or correction of the personal information that we hold about you, or you would like more information on our approach to privacy, please contact our Privacy Compliance Officer.
+If at any time you would like to request access to or correction of the personal information that we hold about you, or you would like more information on our approach to privacy, please contact our Data Protection Officer.

 To obtain access to or correction of your personal information, you may have to provide us proof of identity.
 This is necessary to ensure that personal information is provided only to the correct individuals and that the privacy of others is protected.